zbvszorro/OptimalPortfolio/README.md

 # OptimalPortfolio
-Use bt package to build optimal portfolio
+Learn how to build portfolios

-Use bt package for backtesting
-Build the model to calculate optimal weights